 Some sexually transmitted infections or medications to treat them can affect breastfeeding.
 There are benefits to talking to your doctor or nurse about STIs, STI medications you are taking and breastfeeding.

-If you have HIV, breastfeeding is not recommended.
-In Manitoba, Nine Circles Community Health Centre can give you information about a provincial program available to HIV positive parents to access free formula for one year in order to avoid transmission through breast milk.
+If you have HIV, breastfeeding is not recommended, as breast milk is one of the 5 body fluids that can carry HIV.
+In Manitoba, Nine Circles Community Health Centre can give you information about a provincial program available to HIV positive parents to access free formula for one year to avoid transmission through breast milk.

-If you have chlamydia, gonorrhea, or HPV, you can breastfeed your baby without worrying about transmission.
+If you have chlamydia, gonorrhea, trichomoniasis or HPV, you can breastfeed without worrying about transmission.